malept/thermite/README.md

 * `git_tag_regex` - when `github_releases` is enabled and `github_release_type` is `'latest'`, a
   regular expression (expressed as a `String`) that determines which tagged releases to look for precompiled Rust tarballs.
 One group must be specified that indicates the version number to be used in the tarball filename.
-Defaults to `vN.N.N`, where `N` is any n-digit number.
+Defaults to the [semantic versioning 2.0.0 format](https://semver.org/spec/v2.0.0.html).
 In this case, the group is around the entire expression.
 * `optional_rust_extension` - prints a warning to STDERR instead of raising an exception, if Cargo is unavailable and `github_releases` is either disabled or unavailable.
 Useful for projects where either fallback code exists, or a native extension is desirable but not required.
 Defaults